diaspora/diaspora/pkg/fedora/README.md

 The spec-files in dist/ are patched by ./make_dist.sh source to reference correct versions of diaspora and diaspora-bundle.
 The diaspora-bundle is only updated if Gemfile is updated, upgrading diaspora doesn't always require a new diaspora-bundle.
+Editing spec files should be done in this directory, changes in dist/ are lost when doing ./make_dist source.

 rpmlint shows many errors, most of which related to that the server won't start if the .git directories are not included.
 Needs investigation.